SIGLE: a valid procedure for Selective Inference with the Generalized Linear Lasso: Introduction

-\paragraph{Outline.} In Section~\ref{sec:MLEvsBIAS}, we introduce the conditional MLE approach to tackle PSI in the selected model and we stress the difference with the debiasing method from~\cite{taylorGLM}.
-From Section~\ref{sec:sampling}, we focus specifically on the SLR.
+\paragraph{Outline.} In this paper, we focus specifically on the SLR.
+We start by describing the SIGLE hypothesis testing methods in this context in Section~\ref{sec:selective-inference}.
 In Section~\ref{sec:sampling}, we rely on a {\it gradient-alignment} viewpoint on the selection event to design a simulated annealing algorithm which is proved--for an appropriate cooling scheme--to provide iterates whose distribution is asymptotically uniform on the selection event.
-In Section~\ref{sec:asymptotic}, we provide two conditional central limit theorems that would be key theoretical ingredients for our PSI methods presented in Section~\ref{sec:selective-inference}.
-In Section~\ref{sec:selective-inference-selected}, we give PSI procedures in the selected model while in Section~\ref{sec:selective-inference-saturated} we focus on the saturated model.
 In Section~\ref{sec:experiments}, we present the results of our simulations.
+We conclude in Section~\ref{sec:asymptotic} by providing two conditional central limit theorems.

 \paragraph{Notations.}For any set of indexes $M \subseteq[d]:=\{1,\dots,d\}$ and any vector~$v$, we denote by~$v_M$ the subvector of~$v$ keeping only the coefficients indexed by~$M$, namely~$v_M = (v_k)_{k\in M}$.
 Analogously, $v_{-M}$ will refer to the subvector~$(v_k)_{k\notin M}$. $|M|$ denotes the cardinality of the finite set~$M$.
 For any~$x\in \mathds R^d$, $\|x\|_{\infty}:=\sup_{i\in[d]}|x_i|$ and for any $p\in[1,\infty)$, $\|x\|_p^p:=\sum_{i\in[d]}x_i^p$.
 For any~$A\in \mathds R^{d\times p}$, we define the Frobenius norm of~$A$ as~$\|A\|_F:=(\sum_{i\in[d],j\in[p]}A_{i,j}^2)^{1/2}$ and the operator norm of~$A$ as~$\|A\|:=\sup_{x\in \mathds R^p, \|x\|_2=1}\|Ax\|_2$.
 We further denote by~$A^+$ the pseudo-inverse of~$A$.
 Considering that~$A$ is a symmetric matrix, $\lambda_{\min}(A)$ and~$\lambda_{\max}(A)$ will refer respectively to the minimal and the maximal eigenvalue of~$A$. $\odot$ denotes the Hadamard product namely for any~$A,B\in\mathds R ^{d\times p}$, $A\odot B:=(A_{i,j}B_{i,j})_{i\in[d],j\in[p]}$.
 By convention, when a function with real valued arguments is applied to a vector, one need to apply the function entrywise. $\mathrm{Id}_d\in\mathds R^{d\times d}$ will refer to the identity matrix and~$\mathcal N(\mu,\Sigma)$ will denote the multivariate normal distribution with mean~$\mu\in\mathds R^d$ and covariance matrix~$\Sigma$.
 For any $x \in \mathds R^d$, $R>0$ and for $p\in[1,\infty]$, we define $\mathds B_{p}(x,R)=\{z \in \mathds R^d \, |\, \|z\|_p\leq R\}$. \\ Let us finally recall that given some set of selected variables $M\subseteq[d]$ with $s:=|M|$ and some $\vartheta^*\in\mathds R^d$, we denote by $\overline{\mathds P}_{\pi^*}$ the distribution of $Y$ conditional on $E_M$, namely $\pi^* = \sigma(\mathbf X \vartheta^*)$ and where $\propto$ means equal up to a normalization constant.
 By assuming that $\xi$ is strictly convex, one can compute $\mathbf X\vartheta^*$ from $\pi^*$, allowing us to denote equivalently ${\mathds P}_{\pi^*}\equiv \mathds P_{\vartheta^*}$ with an abuse of notation.
 In the selected model with $\theta^*\in \Theta_M$ satisfying Eq.\eqref{e:selectedmodel2}, we will also denote $ {\mathds P}_{\pi^*}\equiv {\mathds P}_{\theta^*}$.